 But that doesn’t rule out a roof-top happy hour.
 The night air was cool, and the views from the Vue were great.
 It was a little hard to forget my VP losses though.

-In the morning, we stopped to see the site of the home Donald Trump tried to abuse the power of government to seize from elderly widow Vera Coking.
+In the morning, we stopped to see the site of the home Donald Trump tried to seize from elderly widow Vera Coking.
 Then we headed back to the wooden Boardwalk, with its greasy food stops, kitschy sundry shops, and sadly shuttered casino hotels.
 A highlight of the walk was watching the hideous turrets being removed from the formerly Trump Taj Mahal, where I’d spent my 2012 birthday road trip in a suite with a kitchenette and a raised hot tub.
 I remembered sitting on the sofa in the living room, watching Mitt Romney debate Barack Obama, a long life ago in an America far far away.